Get Started

 - Template Syntax covers the GoX syntax used throughout the docs.

-- State to learn about reactive state
+- State covers reactive state.